codeadamca/laravel-blade-cms-journal/README.md

     php artisan make:factory EntryFactory
     ```

 2. You will now have a filed named `EntryFactory.php` in the `/database/factories` folder.
-Open thhis faile and change the definiation method retrn value to:
+Open this faile and change the definiation method retrn value to:

     ```php
     return [